 Real railroads send their employees to class in order to learn the railroads unique signals.
 With our model we usually don't want to go to that extreme, so it is best that all signals used on the layout (and between operators) be kept SIMPLE and to a MINIMUM.

-TIP: Even if you do not model a working trackside signal system, because prototype railroads will have them, you should at least place dummy trackside signal equipment on the layout for scenery purposes (and write in your rulebook that they are just scenery objects, and that employees should ignore their existance).
+TIP: Even if you do not model a working trackside signal system, because larger prototype railroads will have them, you should give serious consideration to logically placing dummy trackside signal equipment on the layout for scenery purposes (and then importantly write in your Rulebook that they are just scenery objects to be ignored by operators).